rauc/rauc/docs/concept/update-concept.rst

   For filesystem slots, the **controller** stores status information in a file in that filesystem.

+slot class
+  All slots with the same purpose (such as rootfs, appfs) belong to the same **slot class**.
+  Only one slot per class can be active at runtime.

-slot group
+install group
   If a system consists of more than only the root file system, additional slots are bound to one of the root file system slots.
-  They form a *slot group*.
+  They form an **install group**.
   An update can be applied only to members of the same group.

 system configuration